Choose to help your people Spring Forward!

-AND, it will be one of the low productivity workdays — it is also called Sleepy Monday based on research — and you know people will be dragging.
+It will be one of the low productivity workdays of the year — it is also called Sleepy Monday by many — and you know people will be dragging.
+I mean, really, how many of your people will go to bed an hour early?

 Choose to be a Draggin’ Slayer.
 Seize The Day!

-People are pretty good problem solvers and when they know that something IS a shared problem, they will collaborate to define the perspective, needed resources and support.
+People are good problem solvers and when they know that something IS a shared problem, they will collaborate to define the problem and generate the needed perspective and define appropriate resources and support.
 They can find solutions and if the solutions are their idea, they will be more motivated to implement those ideas.
 It is an issue of ownership and active involvement; you really cannot push them to make improvements you think are needed, since they resist your changes…

 Nobody ever washes a rental car.

-Your choice to to continue to do things the same way or to actively involve and engage your people to interactively consider things from different perspectives and defining some issues and refining some ideas for workplace improvement.
+As a manager or team leader, it is your choice to continue to do things the same way or to actively involve and engage people to interactively consider things from different perspectives, defining some issues and refining some ideas for individual or organizational improvement.

 This kind of interactive discussion can be held at the front-line worker level or even among the top management team, although workplace realities would suggest that the people pushing the wagon know a lot more about the realities and problems than the wagon pullers.

-Most organizations do have the tendency to work like this and we will note that our experience proves that the Round Wheels are already in the wagon — those good ideas already exist.
+Our decades of experience using similar materials repeatedly proves that the Round Wheels are already in the wagon — those good ideas already exist.
 It is simply a matter of identification of the better ideas once the bad ones are recognized for what they are.

-You can choose to be a Draggin’ Slayer on Spring Forward Monday® or continue to let things thump and bump.
-You can choose to improve involvement and engagement by involving and engaging your people in a new vision of how things can roll to the goal.
+You can choose to be a Draggin’ Slayer on Spring Forward Monday® or continue to let things thump and bump along.
+You can choose to improve involvement and engagement by actively involving and engaging your people in a new visions of how things can roll to the goals.

 People WANT to be involved.
 Even the ones that say they don’t will get involved and engaged, since they so-often complain about how things are working and this is the perfect venue for them to contribute!
 So choose to involve everyone.
 Let people make some better choices and own the process of implementing workplace improvement.

-You can also purchase a complete $25 toolkit to support your effort with our metaphors and materials.
+You can also purchase this simple $15 toolkit to support your engagement efforts with our metaphors and materials.
 The package contains:

 - The Square Wheels One image